 For example, if you want to make a certain amount of money in one year, you’ll have to figure out how many clients you need for that time period and work backwards.
 Perhaps you need 60 clients to be successful, which means you need to get five clients a month.
 You’ll then need to consider what actions to take in order to hit your five-client-a-month goal.

-Determine your target market
+Determine your target market and ideal clients

-However that also doesn’t mean you should turn down work from clients not within your target market.
+However that doesn’t mean you should turn down work from clients not within your target market.
 A target market is the ideal client you should spend the most time and greatest amount of effort promoting your law firm to.

-Determining your target market starts by understanding what your clients are looking for.
 For example, if you practice family law, perhaps you want to build out a steady foundation of marriage-related contract work that is easy, quick, and high-reward for your firm.
 Your target market would then fall into young couples in long-term relationships.

 Pick your marketing channels